 With a smaller power profile, the main advice I would give is to consider a quiet inverter generator first.
 They do come with a slightly higher price tag compared to their peers, but the noise reduction is priceless (including to those around you)!

-For a 30 amp RV – I would advise a generator between 3000 to 4000 watts (assuming a small AC unit).
+The best 30 amp RV generators tend to be between 3000 to 4000 watts (assuming a small AC unit).
 Check out the details below to figure out what works best for you.

-What Size Generator Do I Need for My RV?
+What Size Generator Do I Need for My 30 amp RV?

 As mentioned earlier, a 30 amp service and provide up to 3600 watts.
 Does that mean you should buy a 3600 watt generator?